saurabhnative/samplemobilewebsite/README.md

 # samplemobilewebsite
 A website which shows information related to mobile phone

+This website is made using HTML and CSS